On my most recent trip to Panama, I absolutely fell in LOVE with this country but also learned so much!

 This is a part of my trip that I feel I planned extremely well and have almost zero regrets.
 The only being that I actually under packed!

-Depending what style of traveler you are, make sure to read either my Minimalist or Stylish Packing Guide to the San Blas Islands.
+If you want to have the most amazing time here possible, don’t forget to read my Stylish Packing Guide to the San Blas Islands.

 1 Night in Panama City